Sanchiz/cibox-wiki-old/QUICKSTART.md

 ##### Securing CI
 For adding more security to spinned up CI server you need to close Jenkins port (8080 by default) via adding nginx/apache htpasswd protection or adding VPN connection only to the server.
-Keep in ming that Jenking is not good in terms of security even if you will disable everything to anonymous user.
+Keep in mind that Jenking is not good in terms of security even if you will disable everything to anonymous user.